Ttesori/100-days/README.md

 ## 5/3/2021

 - Worked on 3 Leetcode problems (under easy but way more difficult than Codewars level 8).
 Thought the platform was cool but I definitely need more practice with algorithms and recognizing certain problem patterns.
+They had addtional parameters and edge cases that made them really challenging!
 - Covered more array methods in BCP, recorded self solving exercises -- this was the first group in the self-paced class I remember having a really hard time with.
 But luckily my brain absorbed the solutions because I was able to solve them all this time.

 ## 5/2/2021